-Because this is an online course, you are required to download the Respondus Lockdown Browser to take quizzes.
-This browser is free, compatible with PCs and with Macs, and is easy to use.
+For this online course, you are required to download the Respondus Lockdown Browser to take quizzes.
+This browser is free, compatible with PCs (Windows 10) and with Macs (Apple OS), and is easy to use.
 You are welcome to use your readings and notes that you take while reading and studying in order to complete the quizzes.
 You are not allowed, however, to search the web.
 The lockdown browser allows you to access quizzes on your computer but it prevents you from using other websites.
 You can complete all quizzes in the comfort of your own home.
-This software is not optimized for iPad or other tablets.